Aarav2709/Needlelight/Lumafly.AU/README.md

-﻿# Lumafly Auto Updater
+﻿# LumaSong (Lumafly) Auto Updater

-This is the auto updater for Lumafly.
+This is the auto updater for the Lumafly/LumaSong app (multi‑game mod manager for Hollow Knight and Silksong).

 ## How it works